Iman-Emadi/week5/readme.md

 The response is turned into the `JSON` format.\
 The server response is accessed in the response JSON, and displayed in the specified html tag.

-- Please find the related screens shots in the submit PDF document.
+- Please find the related screens shots in the submitted PDF document.